pflooky/data-caterer-docs/docs/connections/connections.md

 The above defines that if there is a system property or environment variable named `POSTGRES_URL`, then that value will be used for the `url`, otherwise, it will default to `localhost`.

+### Example task per data source

+To find examples of a task for each type of data source, please check out [this page](../sample/index.md).

 ### File